jurios/laravel-filters/README.md

 As we did neither override nor created any custom filters, filters will be applied using a default behaviour:

-So, we are requesting cars which `color` column on database contains the `red` value and ordered by `created_at` column in a descendant direction.
+So, in this case, we are requesting car models which `color` column on database contains the `red` value and ordered by `created_at` column in a descendant direction.

 As explained before, this is only the default filter behaviour.
 You can override filters or create new ones